brandonandzeus/Trainworks-Reloaded/README.md

 10. run `dotnet build`
 11. you will have built your first mod, commit and save and we can do the first release.
 12. Create a Github Release

+## Release Guide

+To make a Release for Trainworks-Reloaded, do the following:
+1. Update the thunderstore.toml version to be your release tag.
+2. Create a Git Tag with the corresponding semvar